ebjornset/DryGen/docs/verbs/mermaid-er-diagram-from-csharp.md

 |--replace-token-in-output-file||string|Replace this token in the output file with the generated representation instead of just writing the generated representation to the specified output file.|
 |--tree-shaking-roots||List of string|A list of regular expressions for types to keep as roots when tree shaking the resulting diagram.|

-{% include notification.html
+{% include notification.html status="is-dark"
-message="You can always get information about this verb's options by running the command `dry-gen mermaid-er-diagram-from-csharp --help`."
+message="You can always get information about this verb's options by running the command

+`dry-gen mermaid-er-diagram-from-csharp --help`."
 %}
 ## Options file template
 Here is a template for an options file for 'mermaid-er-diagram-from-csharp'.